RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 **Failover replica**: A secondary replica database that automatically takes over as the primary in the event of a failure, ensuring high availability and minimal downtime.

 ## Cloud Spanner
 - Cloud Spanner is Google’s relational, horizontally scalable, global database.
-It also manages automatic replication.Cloud Spanner is suitable for read/write operations.
+It also manages automatic replication.
+- Cloud Spanner is suitable for read/write operations.
-- Google recommends keeping CPU utilization below 65 percent in regional instances and below 45 percent in multi-regional instances.
+- Google recommends keeping CPU utilization **below 65 percent in regional instances** and **below 45 percent in multi-regional instances**.
 Also, each node can store up to 2 TB of data.
-- Spanner can compromise (A)Availability from CAP theorem
+- Spanner can compromise (A)Availability from CAP theorem.
+- Cloud Spanner **supports** both **primary and secondary indexes**.
+- Cloud Spanner provides for secondary indexes on columns or groups of columns other than the primary key.
+-  An index is automatically created for the primary key, but you have to define any secondary indexes specifically.
+- Secondary indexes are useful when filtering in a query using a WHERE clause.
+- Cloud Spanner is its ability to **interleave** data from related tables.
+This is done through a **parent-child relationship** in which parent data, such as a row from the order table, is stored with child data, such as order line items.
+- It  supports up to **seven layers** of interleaved tables.
+- Interleaving is used when tables are frequently joined which reduces I/O operations.
+- Cloud Spanner breaks data into chunks known as **splits**.
+Splits are up to about **4 GB** in size and move independently of one another.
+- Rows in a split are ordered by primary key, and the first and last keys are known as the split boundaries.
+- Rows that are interleaved are kept with their parent row.otherwise it could cause more than 4 GB of data to be interleaved which it can lead to degraded performance.
+- Cloud Spanner creates splits to **alleviate hotspots**.

-- Cloud Spanner uses a voting mechanism to determine writes.Regional instances use only read-only replicas; multi-regional instances use all three types
+- Cloud Spanner uses a voting mechanism to determine writes.Regional instances use only read-only replicas; multi-regional instances use all three types:

 **Read-write replicas**:- maintain full copies of data and serve read operations, and they can vote on write operations **Read-only replicas**:-  maintain full copies of data and serve read operations, but they do not vote on write operation **Witness replicas**:- Witness replicas do not keep full copies of data but do participate in write votes.
 Witness replicas are helpful in achieving a majority when voting.
 - Avoid hotspots by not using consecutive values for primary keys.

+**Recommended ways to avoid hotspots for a primary key**:
+- Using a Hash of the Natural Key.
+- Swapping the Order of Columns in Keys to Promote Higher-Cardinality Attributes.
+- Using a Universally Unique Identifier (UUID), Specifically Version 4 or Later.
+- Using Bit-Reverse Sequential Values.

 ## BigQuery
-- BigQuery is fully managed, petabyte-scale, low-cost analytics data warehouse databases.Standard SQL supports advanced SQL features, such as correlated subqueries, ARRAY and STRUCT data types, as well as complex join expressions.
+- BigQuery is fully managed, petabyte-scale, low-cost analytics data warehouse databases.
+- Standard SQL supports advanced SQL features, such as correlated subqueries, ARRAY and STRUCT data types, as well as complex join expressions.
 - BigQuery supports nested and repeated structures in rows.
-Nested data is represented in STRUCT type in SQL, and repeated types are represented in ARRAY types in SQL
+Nested data is represented in STRUCT type in SQL, and repeated types are represented in ARRAY types in SQL.
+-
+**Data Warehouses**: These are centralized, organized repositories of analytical data for an organization.

+**Data Marts**: These are subsets of data warehouses that focus on particular business lines or departments.

+**Data Lakes**: These are less structured data stores for raw and lightly processed data.

+- **BigQuery** is designed to support **data warehouses and data marts**.
+- **Data lakes** may be implemented using object storage, such as **Cloud Storage**, or NoSQL databases, such as **Cloud Bigtable**.

 **BigQuery Data Transfer Service**:- It is a fully managed service that automates the transfer of data from SaaS applications like Google Analytics, into BigQuery.
-This service simplifies the process of importing data from Google Analytics and provides features like scheduling, monitoring, and error handling.It automate the data movement from data sources such as Google Ads and Google AD Manager.
+- This service simplifies the process of importing data from Google Analytics and provides features like scheduling, monitoring, and error handling.
+- It automate the data movement from data sources such as Google Ads and Google AD Manager.

 - Cloud Scheduler is a fully managed enterprise-grade cron job scheduler.
 It is not an multi-cloud orchestration tool.
 - Federated storage is used to query data stored in Cloud Storage, Bigtable, or Google Drive